Getting Started

 Now let's add the functionality to create a task management system using the CLI generators.

-Use the AvelPress CLI to create a migration:
+Use the AvelPress CLI to create controllers, models, and migrations:

 avel make:migration create_tasks_table